hallvard/fxml-template-processor/README.md

 # fxml-template-processor

-String templates (preview in Java 21) allow you to inject expression values into Strings, so you don't need to use explicit string concatenation, StringBuilder og formatting.
+String templates (preview in Java 21) allow you to inject expression values into strings, so you don't need to use explicit string concatenation, StringBuilder or formatting.

+An important point of template strings is building other data types from the string and constrain and validate the input accordingly.

-The fxml-template-processor project contains a String template processor for FXML, so you can use template strings for FXML code and convert to Node structures with FXMLLoader.
+The `fxml-template-processor` project contains a String template processor for FXML, so you can use template strings for FXML code and convert to `Node` structures with `FXMLLoader`.

 ## Current features

-An important point of template strings is building other data types and accordingly limit and validate input.

 Three injection cases are supported